varunalex/taxi-buddy/readme.md

-# Taxi Buddy - Driver Companion App
+# Taxi Buddy - Driver Companion App (AI generated)

 A comprehensive web application for taxi drivers to track their income and expenses, built with SvelteKit 5 and TypeScript.